Kiku-Reise/AliseeksDocs/source/includes/_errors.md

 Sometimes, you may get back strange responses with a **200** response.
 If this is the case, please retry your request and let us know if you see persistant problems.

+Errors can be read from the JSON body response of the API or can be read off of the headers:
+**x-error-code**, **x-error-detailed-message** .

 Again our contact is: **alex@aliseeks.com** .
 This API is not very mature yet and things may change or not work properly.